praveenlahase/python-django/README.md

 # python-django
-Here the project created using python and djsngo
+Here the project created using python and django